zhengbrayden/ecommerce-api/README.md

 [![Product Name Screen Shot][product-screenshot]](https://snails-app-0462ed495077.herokuapp.com/)

-* This project is RESTful API meant to serve as the back-end component of an E-commerce application.
+* This project is RESTful API meant to serve as the backend component of an E-commerce application.
 Through this API, users are able to register accounts, browse items in the store, edit their carts, and checkout and pay via a Stripe hosted checkout page.
 After a payment is confirmed, an order record is created which is viewable in a user's transaction history.
 * On the administrative end of the application, admin authenticated users can edit the inventory of the store, process asynchronous payments, and track the status of orders.

 ![Stripe Screen Shot][stripe-screenshot]